- Question How much does it cost to study at La Verne?

 Applicants in the U.S. will need to submit their Acceptance Letter from La Verne and SEVIS code for La Verne (LOS214F00321000) to their current school in order to transfer their I-20.
 If you must travel home before the first day of classes, we issue the I-20 before you travel.

-Applicants in their home country will need to apply for the F-1 visa in the nearest U.S. consulate.
+Applicants in their home country will need to apply for the F-1 visa at the nearest U.S. consulate.
 Please check the US Embassy website to find information about applying for a visa in your country.
 Find information about the visa process at the consulate in your country.

 - Question I am transferring to La Verne from another institution in the US.
 How do I do this?